–––––– Castle of the Month November 2017 –––––

 The Douglases held the property into the 20th century, but the house deteriorated.
 It was sold in the 1990s and has been divided into three flats and houses built in the grounds.
 It is a long U-plan mansion, rising to two storeys and an attic, with small towers at each end and corbiestepped gables.
 The prominent obelisk [NT 192851] on Cuttlehill was erected by the Earls of Morton, apparently so that it could be seen from their estate of Dalmahoy near Edinburgh on the other side of the Firth of Forth.

 The nearby church of St Fillan’s [NT 193855], which later became the parish church, dates from the 12th century, although it was much altered in the 17th.
-It became ruinous, but was restored in the 19th century and can be visited and there is a stained glass window paid for by the Coventry family.
+It became ruinous, but was restored in the 19th century and there is a stained glass window paid for by the Coventry family.
 The church stands in a lovely peaceful spot, and the burial ground has many interesting memorials.
 Another point of interest is the holy well [NT 194854], located in a garden adjacent to the burial ground.